‘General Hospital’ Fans Speculate About Nikolas Cassadine Return, Spoilers Suggest A Bombshell’s About To Drop

 Ever since Nikolas “died,” fans have speculated that he would return at some point.
 Actor Tyler Christopher played the Cassadine heir on-and-off for many years, but Nick Stabile was acting as Nik when the character was killed off.

 As of last June, Tyler said that he would be open to returning to General Hospital.
 However, he insisted that there had been no official talks about such a thing happening.
-Despite that, hints continue to drop in various GH episodes hinting that Nik might soon pop up alive in Port Charles.
+Despite that, clues continue to drop in various GH episodes hinting that Nik might soon pop up alive in Port Charles.

 Fans seem consistent in their thinking that it’s Nik who is following Ava.
 General Hospital spoilers for this week have indicated that Ava will confront the person who has been following her and that the identity of this person will be revealed.